 Attributes: All magicka 64.

-Potions: Stick with the standard Tri-Potion that give you back all three resources (health, stamina and magicka).
+Potions: Since I don’t have a spell power buff by default, I use Stealth Detection potions that provide Major Sorcerery or Spell Power and Spell Critical Potions.
+An alternative is good old Tri-Potion that give you back all three resources (health, stamina and magicka).
 You can craft these with Bugloss, Columbine and Mountain Flower (and more combinations).

 Race: Dunmers offer the highest damage production when looking at stats.
 7% Flame, 2% Shock, and 2% Frost damage all play a role in this build, with 9% Max Magicka and 6% Max Stamina to boot.
 Tack on 3.15% Flame damage reduction and this build makes playing as a Vampire totally viable.
 High Elves offer a lot of great stats as well.
 4% Flame, Shock, and Frost damage all are nice, but is a bit weaker compared to the Dunmer version.
 We will have slightly more Max Magicka from our 10% boost passive, as well as 9% Magicka Recovery, helping us sustain.
 If you play as a Vampire however, Dunmer wins in every shape and form.
 Argonians boast the best resource management in the game from their potion passive.
 They also have 9% Max Health and 3% Max Magicka giving them wonderful stats, and 3% Healing Done AND Received.
 Tack on 2.25% damage mitigation towards Poison and Disease, making the Argonian is the best PvP race around.